sja-thedude/Project-2-Admissiontrial/README.md

 ## Additional description about the project and its features.

-This project is a part of my Microverse curriculum.
-This is made as the 4th day project at Microverse.
-This is about my personal portfolio website which is an essential tool for a web developer that showcase my professional skills.
-The objective is a parse a Figma design with practice HTML/CSS and is made in order to attract job opportunities.
+This project is a part of my Microverse Trial.
+This is made as the 2nd week 1st day project at Microverse for code review.

 ## Getting Started